Misterio77/flavours/README.md

 A (WIP) manager/builder for [Base16](https://github.com/chriskempson/base16).
 Written in Rust🦀.

 ## What
-The program is designed with three operations in mind: update, query, apply.

-Update will handle downloading base16 sources, schemes and templates.
-Query will return a list of available schemes matching the argument.
-Apply will (through a simple user configuration file) take a scheme, apply it to the apps configuration files the user specified, and run specified hooks for updating each application.
-If the user supplies a pattern that matches more than one scheme, the program should chose one randomly.

-Additionaly, there's a 'completions' operation, that will generate completion-scripts for specified shell.
-I will probably pack these scripts when releasing packages for distros.
+This program is both a manager and a builder designed for Base16 schemes and templates.
+It's being written in Rust, using [clap](https://github.com/clap-rs/clap), [glob](https://github.com/rust-lang-nursery/glob) and [anyhow](https://github.com/dtolnay/anyhow) as the main libraries.

+This is my first time written a public project in Rust, i'm 100% open to suggestions, critics, issues and PR!

+## How
+flavours' main functionality is the apply subcommand.
+When run, it'll take a base16 scheme, look up your flavours configuration file (which will be a toml file) and apply that scheme to all specified templates, injecting (or replacing) a file.
+There will be also a hook option for each program when applying, which is a command flavours will run after the operation, allowing you to easily theme all your programs and reload them, showing all changes instantly.

+It's designed to be the most out of your way as possible, so you can easily integrate it with rofi menus, polybar widgets, and anything you can think of.

+Once all features are implemented and they're relatively stable, i will document usage on the wiki (even though it's pretty straightforward), including guides for some applications.

 ## Why
-I started this project because the existing tools didn't seem mature enough or didn't quite fit my workflow.
-I made a (quite functional) [bash script](https://gist.github.com/Misterio77/925243bdf3e7ce1f23654507e5326f7a), but i wanted something faster, modular and that could be used by other people without having to be rewritten each time.
-I've been wanting to try and make an actual rust project, so here we are.

-## How
-I'm using this opportunity to learn rust, so it's fully written in it. [clap](https://github.com/clap-rs/clap) is used for cli arguments, [glob](https://github.com/rust-lang-nursery/glob) for pattern matching and [anyhow](https://github.com/dtolnay/anyhow) for error handling.
+Why use this instead of other base16 managers, or even pywal?

+While these projects are great and certainly fit some people's workflow, they didn't quite fit mine.
+I decided to do my own project because i wanted a simple and straightforward way for anyone to enjoy every beautiful and polished scheme base16 has to offer, in all their applications in the blink of an eye.
+And most important, a program that can easily integrate with rofi, polybar, or any other setup.

 ## When
 I plan to have it fully functional by the end of 2020 July, but i will take my sweet time to make it better and featureful.
-Feel free to suggest changes, open issues or PR, i'm very open to feedback <3
+Feel free to report issues or help me out <3

 ### Thanks to: